 1. Entering the highway

-Obviously, if the traffic is bumper to bumper, you won’t be going very fast, but if the freeway is going at 60 miles an hour, you want to be at that speed by the time you enter the freeway.
+If the traffic is bumper to bumper, you won’t be going very fast, but if the freeway is going at 60 miles an hour, you want to be at that speed by the time you enter the freeway.

 2. Driving on the highway